 How Am I Going Go Mount The Dive Computer?

-This is the first questions you should ask yourself when looking to buy a new dive computer.
-This can either be a wrist, a watch, or console mounted, each has their own advantages.
+This is the first question you should ask yourself when looking to buy a new dive computer.
+This can either be a wrist, a watch, or console-mounted, each has its own advantages.

 Now, let’s look at some of the mounting options available.